vogelrh/makoaun-skeleton/README.md

 # MAKOAUN-Skeleton (typescript)

 An adaptaition of the MEAN stack, this web application skeleton replaces MongoDb with MarkLogic NoSQL, Express with Koa, Angular.js with Aurelia, and requires
 Node.js v7.7.2 or later.
-The code is written in TypeScript.

 ## Dev Notes

+This is a work in progress...

+Node: The backend app uses Koa 2.x which uses the Async - Await construct.
+Node v7.7.2 natively supports Async - Await without the use of the -harmony flag.

-Typings: The Aurelia skeleton that the front-end code is based on uses the `npm typings` mechanism for the TypeScript declaration files while the back-end code is using the npm @types mechanism for distributing the declaration files.
+Typings: The Aurelia skeleton that the front-end code is based on uses the `npm typings` mechanism for the TypeScript declaration files while the backend code is using the npm @types mechanism for distributing the declaration files.
 That plan is to move away from `npm typings` once the Aurelia declaration files are available in npm.